nbogojevic/piHomeEasy/README.md

 - That's it, you can now plug in the cables into Raspberry PI and start it.

-## Building the tool
+## Build and Install the tool

-- Get source code from GitHub.
 - Install wiringPi library as described.
-- Run `g++ piHomeEasy.cpp -o piHomeEasy -lwiringPi`

-Tool can be built by running `sudo ./build.sh` inside project directory.

-Tool can be installed into `/usr/local/bin` by running `sudo ./install.sh` inside project directory.
+- Get *piHomeEasy* source code from GitHub and move inside the project directory.
+- To build the tool run: `make`
+- To install the tool into */usr/local/bin* run:`sudo make install`

 ## Running the tool